brianmwadime/smutchings.github.io/_projects/walk-to-the-moon.md

 ![The community tab, as we walks towards Mars, the first community goal](/img/walk-to-the-moon/community.png)

 ## Creating a Prototype
 Once the main screens of the application were designed, it was time to create a prototype.
-The original prototype was created using PoP, but was then moved to Origami to create a more functional prototype that could run seamlessly on the iPhone.
-A video of the Origami prototype can be seen below, and the PoP prototype can be viewed online.
+The original prototype was created using POP, but was then moved to Flinto to create a more functional prototype.
+A video of the Flinto prototype can be seen below, and the [POP prototype can be viewed online](https://marvelapp.com/2j99679).

 ![Video of the Origami Prototype](/img/walk-to-the-moon/prototype.mov)